Rust-Wellcome/labwhere/presentation/slides.md

     labware: &Labware,
     connection: &Pool<Sqlite>,
 ) -> Result<Labware, LabwhereError> {
-    // This is NOT our code.
-This is just to show you something 😉 match sqlx::query("UPDATE labwares SET location_id = ?
+    match sqlx::query("UPDATE labwares SET location_id = ?
 WHERE id = ?")
         .bind(labware.location_id)
         .bind(labware.id)